U.S. lawmakers take jabs at Amazon, Big Tech in antitrust hearing

 While the tech companies appear to have few friends on Capitol Hill, there has been some pushback from Republicans against a proposal by Senator Elizabeth Warren, who is running for president, that Amazon, Facebook and Google be forced to divest companies that they purchased previously.

-Both Representative Kelly Armstrong, a Republican from North Dakota, on Fox Television and Representative Jim Sensenbrenner, a Republican from Wisconsin, cautioned the panel against going beyond the bounds of antitrust law.
+Representative Kelly Armstrong and Representative Jim Sensenbrenner, both Republicans, cautioned the panel against going beyond the bounds of antitrust law.

 Reporting by Diane Bartz; Editing by Cynthia Osterman and Susan Thomas